Learn about different cryptocurrencies and tokensRead our guides to learn about individual cryptocurrencies.

 - Tron (TRX): Paying for network bandwidth and access to decentralised applications on the Tron network, as digital currency, and for DeFi services such as lending, staking, and yield farming.

 This is just a small selection of the cryptocurrencies that are used on a daily basis by millions of people.
-Check out the full list of cryptocurrency prices that Kriptomat makes available with free wallets to keep them safe, such as LTC, XLM, MIOTA, BCH and ADA.
+Check out the full list of cryptocurrency prices that Kriptomat makes available with free wallets to keep them safe, such as LTC, BCH, ADA, ENJ, MIOTA, XLM, EOS and DOGE.

 As you can see, the potential use cases for cryptocurrency are extensive – and we’ve barely scratched the surface.